-"Business intelligence (BI) encompasses a range of methodologies, processes, frameworks, and technologies designed to convert raw data into actionable insights.
-This enables users to make informed business decisions based on real-time information."
-(Llave, 2017) (Tatić, et al., 2018).
-The adoption of business intelligence technologies in SMEs remains largely untapped, primarily because of the limited understanding and strategic capability of SMEs in harnessing technological innovations.
-Consequently, there is considerable progress to be made for this technology to genuinely improve the decisionmaking process (Becerra-Godínez, Serralde-Coloapa, Ulloa-Márquez, Gordillo-Mejía, & Acosta-Gonzaga, 2020).
+According to the (Llave, 2017) "Business intelligence (BI) encompasses a range of methodologies, processes, frameworks, and technologies designed to convert raw data into actionable insights.
+This enables users to make informed business decisions based on realtime information".(Llave, 2017) (Tatić, et al., 2018).
+Furthermore, Becerra-Godínez et al., (2020) identified the adoption of business intelligence technologies in SMEs remains largely untapped, primarily because of the limited understanding and strategic capability of SMEs in harnessing technological innovations.
+Consequently, there is considerable progress to be made for this technology to genuinely improve the decision- making process.
+(Becerra-Godínez, Serralde-Coloapa, Ulloa-Márquez, Gordillo-Mejía, & Acosta-Gonzaga, 2020).
 Business intelligence systems are dynamic, and their systems in an organization have changed over time.
 Initially, BI systems were simple, static, and analytical programs that were used to handle specific programs in an organization (Kfouri & Skyrius, 2016).
 Relative advantage is defined as the social importance, economic value, and other useful characteristics of a new technology, as well as a measure of decisionmakers' motivation to adopt it because it is perceived to be an improvement over current technology (Malak, 2016).
-It is the level to which an idea is considered to be greater than the idea it replaces (Salisu, Sappri, & Omar, 2021).
+As per the Salisu et al., (2021) it is the level to which an idea is considered to be greater than the idea it replaces.
+(Salisu, Sappri, & Omar, 2021).
 Previous researchers suggest explanatory structure includes of four characteristics.
 They are technology characteristics (perceived compatibility, relative advantage, complexity), organizational characteristics (organizational resource availability, presence of champion), environment characteristics, and CEO's characteristics.
-The aim of the category framework is to establish a conceptual model of BIS acceptance with a succinct forecast and a simple interpretation of the key constructs and determinants (Salisu, Sappri, & Omar, 2021).
-Past studies said that higher levels of BI application relative advantage are positively related to BI System adoption (beta value = 0.122), and the perceived complexity of so many innovations has been reported as a barrier to BI adoption (Owusu, Agbemabiese, Abdurrahaman, & Soladoye, 2017).
+The aim of the category framework is to establish a conceptual model of BIS acceptance with a succinct forecast and a simple interpretation of the key constructs and determinants.

+Past studies said that higher levels of BI application relative advantage are positively related to BI System adoption (beta value = 0.122), and the perceived complexity of so many innovations has been reported as a barrier to BI adoption, Owusu at al., (2017).
 The next research hypothesis was to predict the effect of organizational resources on business intelligence implementation, which could inspire the continuous use of business intelligence in different SMEs.
 However, based on the path analysis, it was found that organizational resources have an insignificant effect on the business intelligence implementation in SMEs (Lateef & Keikhosrokiani, 2022).

 In a constantly evolving business environment where competition intensifies, organizations are increasingly driven to seek viable competitive advantages through innovative new technologies.
 Business entities closely observe the actions of their competitors to gain an edge.
-Adopting new information technology (IT) is widely recognized as a strategic necessity for organizational survival in today's highly competitive and perpetually changing business environment (Khayer, Jahan, Hossain, & Hossain, 2021).
-Previous researchers found that low levels of competitive pressure is positively related to BI systems adoption (Owusu, Agbemabiese, Abdurrahaman, & Soladoye, 2017).
+According to Khayer et al., (2021) adopting new information technology (IT) is widely recognized as a strategic necessity for organizational survival in today's highly competitive and perpetually changing business environment.
+(Khayer, Jahan, Hossain, & Hossain, 2021).
+Previous researchers found that low levels of competitive pressure is positively related to BI systems adoption.
+(Owusu, Agbemabiese, Abdurrahaman, & Soladoye, 2017).
 Impact of knowledge management culture on BI implementation in SMEs in Nigeria.
 Based on the path analysis, knowledge management has an impact on the use of BI.
 The outcome from earlier studies shows that knowledge management has a positive effect on BI usage and organizational efficiency (Lateef & Keikhosrokiani, 2022).
 The experience of Company X shows that strong backing from top-level management is a crucial factor for the successful implementation of BIS.
 Recognize the benefits the system would offer; top management wholeheartedly supported the adoption of BIS successfully.
-The company's proactive efforts significantly minimized the risk of project non-completion (Stjepić, Sušac, & Vugec, 2019).
+Additionally, Stjepić et al., (2019) identified the company's proactive efforts significantly minimized the risk of project non-completion.
+(Stjepić, Sušac, & Vugec, 2019).